-You likely already know the basics of what to prepare for your job interview: examples of successes, how you handle set-backs and challenging people, and what to say when they ask you about your weaknesses.
+You likely already know the basics of what to prepare for your job interview: Examples of successes, how you handle setbacks and challenging people, and what to say when they ask you about your weaknesses.

 But as a fundraiser there is some specific preparation you should do that will set you apart from other candidates and help the employer to understand what you could bring to the role.